Trevor Murdoch

 William Theodore Mueller (born September 10, 1980) is an American professional wrestler, better known by his ring name, Trevor Murdoch.
-He is currently signed to the National Wrestling Alliance where he is a former two-time NWA Worlds Heavyweight Champion and former WildKat Sports Heavyweight Champion.
-He is also a former one-time NWA National Champion.
+He is signed to the National Wrestling Alliance (NWA).
+Murdoch is best known for his appearances with World Wrestling Entertainment (WWE) from 2005 to 2008.

-Murdoch is best known for his appearances with World Wrestling Entertainment from 2005 to 2008.
-He is also known for his appearances in Extreme Championship Wrestling and NWA Total Nonstop Action as Stan Dupp (a member of The Dupps) and Jethro Holliday, respectively.
+Mueller started his career in 1999, being trained by Harley Race.
+In 2005, he signed with WWE and was named as Trevor Murdoch after Dick Murdoch.
+In WWE, he worked with Lance Cade as a tag team, winning the World Tag Team Championship three times.
+After the dissolution of the team, he was released in 2008.
+After his release, he briefly worked for Total Nonstop Action Wrestling (TNA) as Jethro Holliday.
+Murdoch worked for several independent promotions until 2018, when he retired.
+One year later, he began to work with Billy Corgan's National Wrestling Alliance as a wrestler.
+In the following years, he won the NWA National Championship once and the NWA Worlds Heavyweight Championship twice.
+Along with Mike Knox, they won the 2023 Crockett Cup and the NWA World Tag Team Championship.

 Professional wrestling career

 Early career (1999–2005)

 Mueller started his career training in Central States Wrestling Alliance, in the Missouri area, in 1997.
 He then moved on to World League Wrestling (WLW) and Harley Race's Wrestling Academy training camp in 1999 and began his wrestling career in WLW.
 On April 11, 2000, as Trevor Rhodes, he won the WLW Heavyweight Championship by defeating Meng.
-He then made a name for himself as part of The Dupps, a hillbilly tag team consisting of kayfabe brothers Stan Dupp (Mueller) and Bo Dupp.
+He then made a name for himself as part of the Dupps, a hillbilly tag team consisting of kayfabe brothers Stan Dupp (Mueller) and Bo Dupp.
 As a team, The Dupps wrestled in Extreme Championship Wrestling (ECW), Ohio Valley Wrestling (OVW), and Total Nonstop Action Wrestling (TNA).
 While in OVW, Mueller teamed with Lance Cade.
 The team was known as TNT.
 Mueller signed a WWE development deal in June 2005.